 We are a clinical stage ophthalmic biopharmaceutical company developing a pipeline of microdose therapeutics utilizing our patented piezo-print delivery technology, branded the OptejetTM.
 Eyenovia aims to achieve clinical microdosing of next-generation formulations of well-established ophthalmic pharmaceutical agents using its high-precision targeted ocular delivery system, which has the potential to replace conventional eye dropper delivery and improve safety, tolerability, patient compliance and topical delivery success for ophthalmic eye treatments.
-In the clinic, Optejet has demonstrated up to a 75% reduction in ocular drug and preservative exposure, with successful topical delivery that is consistent with the efficacy of traditional eye drop administration.
-Using its proprietary delivery technology, Eyenovia is developing the next generation of smart ophthalmic therapies while targeting new indications for which there are currently no drug therapies approved by the United States Food and Drug Administration, or the FDA.
-Eyenovia's microdose therapeutics follow the FDA-designated pharmaceutical registrational and regulatory process.
-Its products are not classified by the FDA as medical devices or drug-device combination products.
+In the clinic, the Optejet has demonstrated the ability to horizontally deliver ophthalmic medication with a success rate significantly higher than that of traditional eye drops (~90% vs. ~ 50%).
+Eyenovia's technology also can deliver up to a 75% reduction in ocular drug and preservative exposure and has demonstrated significant improvement in the therapeutic index in drugs used for mydriasis and IOP lowering through three Phase II and two Phase III trials.
+Using the Optejet, Eyenovia is developing the next generation of smart ophthalmic therapeutics which target new indications or new combinations where there are currently no comparable drug therapies approved by the United States Food and Drug Administration, or the FDA.
+Eyenovia's microdose therapeutics follow the FDA-designated pharmaceutical registration and regulatory process.
+Its products are classified by the FDA as drugs, and not medical devices or drug-device combination products.